 - The resort will be conducting COVID-19 PCR tests for guests upon arrival at Male Airport

-- When you are transfered to the resort you’re asked to stay in your villa until the test results come back negative, which isn’t expected to take more than six hours
+- When you are transferred to the resort you’re asked to stay in your villa until the test results come back negative, which isn’t expected to take more than six hours

 - If the test comes back positive, you’ll be asked to stay in your villa for 14 days, and the rate will be waived for that entire time, though guests will have to pay for meals and other incidentals